Subfly/YABA/EULA.md

 - Your violation of any applicable laws
 - Your content or data
 - Your integration with third-party services
+- Your use of CloudKit features
+- Your iCloud account management
+- Your CloudKit data handling

 ## 8. Termination